What is the difference between Regular Decision and Late Consideration?

 I submitted my application by the deadline.
 When do my supplemental materials need to be submitted?

 While the Common Application itself must be submitted by the actual application deadline (December 15th for Regular Decision and February 1st for Late Consideration), all supplemental materials (i.e. transcript, letter of recommendation, essay, and Common Application supplement) may be received within one week after the deadline.

-How are decisions made on freshmen applications?
+How are decisions made on first-year applications?

-All applications for freshman admission are evaluated thoroughly by a team of admissions professionals.
+All applications for first-year admission are evaluated thoroughly by a team of admissions professionals.
 A comprehensive review of a student’s course selection across four years, grades in academic classes, and test scores allow the admissions committee to evaluate a student’s academic preparation and achievement.
 Additional information is considered, including evidence of leadership, service and talents.
 One academic letter of recommendation and an essay are also considered in the admissions process.
 Each year we admit less than half of those who apply for admission; therefore, admission is considered selective.
-This means that strong applicants are sometimes not admitted to the university due to the large number of applications received and the limited number of spaces available in our freshman class.
+This means that strong applicants are sometimes not admitted to the university due to the large number of applications received and the limited number of spaces available in our incoming class.

 Can I appeal my admission decision?